Holburne News

 The Previous Plans

 In Building Design, the architects journal, there is a spirited defence of the decision to reject the Holburne extension.
-Robert Adam's letter lifts the lid on why protecting Bath's heritage is such an uphill fight (and if you want to read the article he was commenting on, it is here).
-In the latest edition is an article on the Holburne's lottery bid.
+Robert Adam's letter (which was on the bdonline website but is now out of time and removed) lifts the lid on why protecting Bath's heritage is such an uphill fight.

 A three hour meeting covered a very full agenda: